benlaplanche/snyky/readme.md

-# Snyky - Conftest plugin
+# Snyky - Alternative Snyk IaC implementation

 ## What is this?